-One of the first strategies we attack with clients when it comes to search engine optimization is errors in Google Webmasters.
+One of the first strategies we attack with clients when it comes to search engine optimization is errors in Google Search Console.
 While I can’t quantify the impact of errors I can tell you that, without a doubt, our clients with the lowest error counts in Webmasters have the greatest SEO rankings and organic impact.

 Improving click-through rates, improving ranking and pagespeed is a complex issue, but errors are much easier.
 Errors send a message to Google that your site isn’t too reliable.
 Google doesn’t want to send users to pages that are not found or a site that is not consistantly a source of fast, relevant, recent and frequent information.